 What's most impressive about the GSB18V-535CB15 is not the amazing engineering feats or spellbinding technology that Bosch has employed with their latest model.
 It is the fact that Bosch managed to manufacture a drill driver with a burly brushless motor, a thunderous hammer drill feature, and all while weighing just 2.5 Lbs.

 What's not to like about the Bosch GSB18V-535CB15 18V EC Brushless Cordless Drill Driver

 This kit doesn’t come with everything you need to get started, but if you want more than one battery, you're going to have to upgrade.
-Now while these batteries have a sterling run-time under load, having two batteries to rotate is certainly very favorable.
+While these batteries have a sterling runtime under load, having two batteries to rotate is very favorable.

 4. PORTER-CABLE PCCK607LB 20V MAX Cordless Drill Driver

-Porter-Cable might not be the biggest household name among DIY enthusiasts or even with professional tradesmen, but for anyone who is familiar with their tool range, knows that they produce some of the best cordless drills at incredibly affordable prices.
+Porter-Cable might not be the biggest household name among DIY enthusiasts or even with professional tradesmen.
+Still, for anyone familiar with their tool range, they know that they produce some of the best cordless drills at incredibly affordable prices.

 When you're searching for a cordless drill for your day job or weekend DIY work, you want something with all the basics, plus a bunch of bells and whistles for good measure.

 And that's where the Porter-Cable PCCK607LB weighs in on this list of the best cordless drills, and more to the point, one of the best cordless drills at a low-cost price point.